 The SVAA generates the TUoS Report in accordance with the Settlement Timetable so that it includes calculated and recalculated metered volumes for each Settlement Day for each Volume Allocation Run.

 In addition to overall net and gross metered volumes, the SVAA is responsible for receiving Imports to and Exports from declared SVA Non- Final Demand Facilities and reporting aggregated Import metered volumes to NETSO in the TUoS Report.
 To do this, the SVAA must validate (and keep under review) declarations made by Suppliers (on behalf of their customers, SVA Non- Final Demand Facility Operators) and maintain a record of these SVA Non- Final Demand Facilities.
-Also, the SVAA must instruct HHDAs to report metered data for specific SVA Non- Final Demand Facilities, aggregate and report this metered data to the NETSO, and support BSCCo in its periodic review of declared facilities, the volumes reported and the operation of the processes.
+Also, the SVAA must obtain metered data for specific SVA Non- Final Demand Facilities, aggregate and report this metered data to the NETSO, and support BSCCo in its periodic review of declared facilities, the volumes reported and the operation of the processes.

 This BSCP sets out the processes followed by the SVAA, SVA Non- Final Demand Facility Operators, Suppliers, VLPs, AMVLPs HHDAs and BSCCo to support the calculation of Network Charges.